What is Ambivalent Attachment: Understanding Attachment Styles and Its Impact on Children

 Many people have heard of attachment styles when it comes to how we relate to each other in the world.
 Our attachment styles – the relationships we formed with our primary caregivers in early childhood – set the stage for responding to our environment as adults.
 People with ambivalent attachment styles have different behavior patterns than people with other attachment styles (such as anxious, avoidant, or secure attachments).

 This article takes an in-depth look at the ambivalent attachment style related to children and adults.
 We'll provide an ambivalent attachment definition, illustrate how this type of attachment manifests through certain behaviors, and explore recommendations for resolving insecure ambivalent attachment in current relationships.
+Recognizing insecure attachment patterns is the first step toward developing healthier relationship dynamics.

-An overview of attachment styles
+What is ambivalent attachment: An overview of attachment theory

 As mentioned, our attachment style entails the type of relationship we form with our primary caregiver(s) in early childhood.
 John Bowlby and Mary Ainsworth were the pioneers of attachment theory, having conducted studies of mothers and their infants in the 1950s and 1960s.